ESIF Programme ESF

 Members of the public, including representatives of the press or media, will not be admitted to meetings of the Board of Governors or its committees.
 In exceptional circumstances, the Board or a committee may decide (by a majority vote) to allow public attendance for all or part of a particular meeting.

-NOTE: Members of the public are defined as anyone who is not a member of the Board, Clerk to the Corporation or any member of staff, student or officer invited by the Chair to attend for a specific purpose
+NOTE: Members of the public are defined as anyone who is not a member of the Board, Director of Governance or any member of staff, student or officer invited by the Chair to attend for a specific purpose

 The Board is committed to ensuring that the business of the Board and of the College is conducted openly and with accountability.
 The College’s policies and procedures set out good practice and guidance in the day-to-day conduct of the College and to manage risk.
 In the interests of good governance the Whistleblowing Policy, which is an essential part of the internal control mechanism, provides an additional safeguard against fraud, corruption or malpractice which the Board of Governors takes seriously.